thejspr/thejspr.com/_posts/2014-08-02-ruby-rails-on-docker-with-fig-and-postgresql.md

 title: Rails with PostgreSQL on Docker using Fig
 ---

+**Update 20/01-16:** Updated installation instructions for the latest versions of Docker, Fig and Ruby.

 Docker is a platform for building, shipping and running all sorts of applications [(source)](https://www.docker.com/whatisdocker/).
 It's a very powerful and extensible alternative to other forms of virtualization and